Voice ad broker Apptera isn't cloud-averse; vice president Don Steul said Amazon's EC2 is convenient for development...

-That's why it picked IronScale, a "cloud-like" managed hosting service from StrataScale,
+That's why it picked IronScale, a "cloud-like" managed hosting service from StrataScale, a subsidiary of RagingWire.
+The IronScale service is a mix of traditional managed servers and on-demand computing.

 Although it is priced at traditional managed hosting levels, far above what penny-peelers like Amazon and Mosso charge for their virtualized environments, IronScale COO Bob Vincent claims enterprise customers will come to his product for the peace of mind.
 Costs range as high as $1200 per month for the most sophisticated offerings.